Pixii (cameras): Reception

-The original Pixii model (A1112) was beta in June 2020.
-The reviewer recalls the intrigue he perceived upon the announcement, noting the simple interface, minimal amount of buttons and industrial design.
+The original Pixii model (A1112) entered beta in June 2020.
+One reviewer recalls the intrigue he perceived upon the announcement, noting the simple interface, minimal amount of buttons and industrial design.
 The Pixii aims for a niche rangefinder market, intentionally offering a reduced amount of choices, while still boosting modern technologies in a non-mechanical body.
 He compares it with the Sigma's Foveon strategy, in praise of variety and against the one-fit-all design goals of major manufacturers.

 In December 2021, his follow up review of the A1571 praised the upgradable design of the camera and the ongoing software updates.
 Noting an improved viewfinder, better noise that slightly falls short of competition, and the new USB-C connector.
 He remarked that even though it will be compared to Leica, the Pixii stands alone.
 He criticized current connectivity issues on macOS, imperfect white balance, and a rangefinder patch that is not as good as the one Leica offers.

 Another reviewer compared, with a model provided by the manufacturer, the monochrome abilities of the Pixii to the Olympus OM-1 and Phase One IQ260 Achromatic.
-Even though a true monochrome sensor will deliver less noise and artifacts, most users will never notice, caring more about contrast and shadows performances.
+Even though a true monochrome sensor will deliver less noise and artifacts, most users will never notice, caring more about contrast and shadow performances.
 He also remarked that some lenses could block the rangefinder focusing window.

 A third reviewer received the A2572 model on loan from the manufacturer.
 They described it as even more purist than a Leica, praising the build quality of the Besançon manufacturer.
 The Pixii is sized similarly to the M10, while still being lighter than a M11.
 They confirmed the good dynamic range and rolling shutter performances.
 They complained about bad average metering, a missing hot shoe for flash, poor artifact-prone JPEGs produced by the camera, and extremely short battery life, which delivered 120 shots in a single charge.
-Similarly to other reviewers they noted that large size m-mount lenses will block the rangefinder, requiring an additional viewfinder, and that the monochrome mode is not able to compete with the monochrome M10.
+Similarly to other reviewers they noted that large size m-mount lenses will block the rangefinder, requiring an additional viewfinder, and that the monochrome mode is unable to compete with the monochrome M10.